 Coffee Brands That Are Best Avoided.

 Choosing a good brand of coffee has become an arduous task in the modern day.
 With so many coffee brands actively selling their coffee breed offline and online, people are simply spoilt for choice.
-The majority of people consider only two aspects while choosing their favorite coffee brand, taste, and price.
+The majority of people consider only two aspects when choosing their favorite coffee brand, taste, and price.

-Yet, when it comes to coffee buying, few more facets must be considered.
+Yet, when it comes to coffee buying, a few more facets must be considered.
 There are a few coffee brands out there that are termed “dirty,” mostly due to the harm they might be doing to the consumer’s health and our Earth.
 The list provided below mentions a few of those coffee brands that are best avoided.
 The aspects considered in these cases are coffee bean picking methods, coffee quality, sustainability practices, usage of harmful pesticides and chemicals, ethics, and best practices of the company.

 1. Maxwell’s House

 Let us start with an American Classic, a brand owned by Kraft named Maxwell’s House.
-Over the years, it has managed to culminate its customer base and even a small portion of them who swears by Maxwell’s House and wouldn’t drink any other coffee.
+Over the years, it has managed to culminate its customer base, and even a small portion of them swears by Maxwell’s House and wouldn’t drink any other coffee.
 But this brand is guilty of consistently rejecting every certification of sustainability and fair trade.
 It also does not produce anything organic, rather simple chemical molds and brews.
 All their coffee varieties are pre-ground items.
 Freshness is never observed in them.
 It is better to stay away from Maxwell’s House coffee and its fans.

 2. Dunkin Donuts